PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Introduction

-Running is a globally popular exercise, and many runners want to avoid injuries and improve their performance.
-Not everyone can have access to human coaches, and thus various online materials and mobile apps have emerged to provide guidance on achieving correct running forms.
-As with general sports training, an accessible means for novice sports players is to learn from pre-recorded performances of coaches or professional players by performing and comparing the same actions.
+\IEEEPARstart{R}{unning} is a globally popular exercise and many runners want to avoid injuries and improve their performance.
+Not everyone can have access to human coaches, and thus various online materials and mobile apps have emerged to provide guidance on achieving {good} running forms. {In sports training (including running),} an accessible means for novices to {adjust their postures} is to learn from pre-recorded performances of coaches or professional athletes by performing and comparing the same actions.
 Despite the previous video-based systems for providing posture feedback~\cite{chen:2018:yoga,clarke:2020:ReactV}, analyzing and visualizing the differences in posture data in videos remain challenging, as discussed below.

+One primary consideration in designing a video-based coaching system is the data for analysis, i.e., pose attributes to be retrieved from videos.
+Parametric pose features (e.g., elbow angle) are sport-specific, such as knee bending for skiing~\cite{wang:2019:AICoach} and torso orientation for yoga~\cite{chen:2018:yoga}.
+Key parametric pose features to specific sports are often defined by domain experts and pre-programmed in the sport-specific systems.
+Such pre-defined knowledge makes sport-specific systems hard to scale and support the analysis required by individual scenario{s}.
+For example, for running, the pose attributes in question vary {with} running theories (e.g., falling forward for Pose Method~\cite{romanov:2002:PM}, stride lengths for ChiRunning~\cite{dreyer:2009:CR}).
+It is thus impractical to develop a coaching system comprising all possible pose attributes to be analyzed.